skfcz/OCXReader/README.md

 cmake -DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-osx-dynamic
 ```

-For building on OSX vcpkg currently does not support building `opencascade` library.
+For building on OSX, vcpkg currently does not support building `opencascade` library.
 In order to
-build the project anyway, you can fallback by installing the `opencascade` library from a different
+build the project, you can fall back to install the library from a different source instead.
+For
-source.
-For this installation with [`brew`](https://formulae.brew.sh/formula/opencascade) package
+this, installation with [`brew`](https://formulae.brew.sh/formula/opencascade) package
 manager is recommended.

 ```shell